pingcap/docs-cn/sql-statements/sql-statement-start-transaction.md

 ## MySQL compatibility

-This statement is understood to be fully compatible with MySQL.
+This statement is understood to be partly compatible with MySQL.

+* `START TRANSACTION` is equivalent to MySQL’s `START TRANSACTION WITH CONSISTENT SNAPSHOT`, that is, after `START TRANSACTION`, a `SELECT` statement (not `SELECT FOR UPDATE`) is executed to read data from any table in InnoDB.
+* `READ ONLY` and its extended options are only syntactically compatible, and its effect is equivalent to `START TRANSACTION`.

 Any compatibility differences should be [reported via an issue](/report-issue.md) on GitHub.

 ## See also